The Sleeping Beauty

 There was no reply to this letter.
 It is possible that the letter was received while the composer was absorbed in his work on the Symphony No. 5, the overture-fantasia Hamlet, and in orchestrating the Overture-Fantasia by Herman Laroche, and that he simply did not have the time to respond, or he did not notice it among the vast correspondence he received.

-In any event, Tchaikovsky did respond to a second request from Ivan Vsevolozhsky in a letter of 9/21 August 1888 .
-Tchaikovsky replied that the subject interested him greatly, but he had not received the libretto .
-And only in a letter to Vsevolozhsky of 22 August/3 September 1888 from Moscow did the composer report, "I am hastening to inform you that the manuscript of "La Belle au bois dormant" finally reached me, just as I was boarding the train going from Moscow to Kiev.
+In any event, after Ivan Vsevolozhsky wrote to him again on 9/21 August 1888 , Tchaikovsky responded that the subject interested him greatly, but he had not received the libretto .
+And only in a letter to Vsevolozhsky of 22 August/3 September 1888 from Moscow did the composer report, "I am hastening to inform you that the manuscript of "La Belle au bois dormant" has finally reached me, just as I was boarding the train going from Moscow to Kiev.
 I have not been here more than a few hours, but I have managed to read through the scenario and I very much wanted to tell you forthwith that I am delighted and enchanted beyond all description.
 It suits me perfectly and I ask nothing more than to make the music for it.
 This delicious subject could not possibly have been better adapted for the stage, and to you, its author, permit me to express my warmest congratulations.
 I am leaving for Kiev, returning home on 2 September, and on the 12th of the same month I will be in Petersburg.
 I will hasten to come and see you and beg you to bring Monsieur Petipa and I together to settle the details relating to the setting of the music in your scenario" .
 Emphasising in the same letter that in view of its scale the composition of the ballet could only be finished for the 1889/90 season, Tchaikovsky added: "The idea of this work gladdens me [...] as from today I shall be thinking only about the ballet".
 "I have received the libretto of the ballet.
 It is excellent", the composer wrote the same day to Modest Tchaikovsky .

 Although the authorship of the libretto is normally attributed to Ivan Vsevolozhsky, it is possible that Marius Petipa also had some involvement, since in the archive of the latter there is a manuscript dated 3/15 July 1888, with a list of characters in the ballet, and descriptions of the numbers in every scene .